kubernetes-sigs/kubebuilder/scripts/demo/README.md

 asciinema rec
 <path-to-KB-repo>/scripts/demo/run.sh

+# After each step, press <Enter> to proceed to the next step

 <CTRL-C> to terminate the script
 <CTRL-D> to terminate the asciinema recording
 <CTRL-C> to save the recording locally